Azure-Samples/streaming-at-scale/eventhubs-databricks-cosmosdb/README.md

 # Streaming at Scale with Azure Event Hubs, Databricks and Cosmos DB

-This sample uses Cosmos DB as database to store JSON data
+This sample uses Cosmos DB as database to store JSON data.

 The provided scripts will create an end-to-end solution complete with load test client.